-Every time we suppress our conscience, ignore our values or live in discord with what we know to be right, we reinforce a desensitisation from our own conscience and in turn a defamiliarisation from the version of ourselves our conscience wants us to be.
+Every time we suppress our conscience, ignore our values or live in discord with what we know to be right, we reinforce a desensitisation from our own conscience and in turn experience a defamiliarisation from the version of ourselves our conscience wants us to be.

 It governs how we see everything else and desensitising ourselves to it, or trying to blur/smudge/darken it’s clarity in one area can’t occur without skewing the way we see everything else.
 If you don’t like looking at something, poking yourself in the eye so you can’t see it any more is obviously a poor solution, but it’s often what we do to ourselves when we don’t like looking at our problems.
 Whether you’ve ever been heavily addicted to something or not, most of us can relate to ‘distracting ourselves from reality’.
 Eye poke.

-It’s going to blind you at large, and we lie to ourselves believing the rest of our existence can remain unaffected by our refusal to deal with an ever growing, ever un-addressed problem.
+It’s going to blind you at large, and we lie to ourselves believing the rest of our existence can remain unaffected by our refusal to deal with an ever growing, ever unaddressed problem.
 Due to “all things by degrees” it’s not always black and white, the dampening is usually more gradual and progressive, however it certainly still occurs.

 It’s impossible for any of us to consistently poke ourselves in the eye, dampen our sensitivity to our conscience, or live a lie, without it slowly but surely killing us.
 Hopefully it doesn’t get to the point of actually killing you, but we definitely identify when it’s in the process.
 We can feel death ‘occurring’ inside of us.
-Life becomes a numbing ‘ride-along’ and concepts of ‘living life’ reside solely in distant memories with a small hint found in vain hopes we’re unwilling to act on.
+Life becomes a numbing ‘ride-along’ and concepts of ‘living life’ reside solely in distant memories with a small hint found in vain hopes as we’re unwilling to act on them.

 The bigger the issue you’re trying to bury/blur out, the more blind you’re going to have to make yourself in order to hide from its reality, which means the more blind your ‘conscience discord’ will make you to your whole world.
 Similarly the longer you’ve kept something buried, the less obvious your blindness can be.
-It’s got to be a terrifying shame when it occurs, but I genuinely believe that we house the capacity to genuinely transition from a state of ‘wishing you didn’t know something you already knew’ to ‘authentically not knowing’.
-We can ‘choose’ our way to authentic ignorance, but the price paid for doing so has to always be far greater than we appreciate, it must involve permanent psychological damage and I dare say that it’s very dangerous territory.
+It’s got to be a terrifying shame when it occurs, but I genuinely believe that we house the capacity to genuinely transition from a state of ‘wishing you didn’t know something’ to ‘authentically not knowing’.
+We can ‘choose’ our way to authentic ignorance, but the price paid for doing so has to always be far greater than we appreciate, it must involve potentially permanent psychological damage and I dare say that it’s very dangerous territory.

-You are your biggest problem
+We are our own biggest problem

 I’m sure you’re heard the phrase, “We don’t see the world as it is, but as we are.”
 This is perhaps no more evidently true than when it comes to dealing with the consequences of gratification.
 Our frustrations with the world around us are all too often an outward venting of an internal conflict.
-We like to blame whatever or whoever it is around us for our stress and incapacity to deal, however the reality is our problems are our own.
+We like to blame whatever or whoever it is around us for our stress and incapacity to deal, however the reality is our problems are primarily our own.